jamesshore/quixote/CONTRIBUTING.md

 3. Revise and make additional commits as needed.
 4. Credit contributor at bottom of README.md.
 5. Integrate the dev branch as described above.
 6. Close pull request.
 Include a comment saying which version will include the result.
+Tag associated issue as 'done'.

 ## Releasing

+1. Review Github for 'ready to integrate' issues and pull requests and consider integrating them.
-1. Remove any temporary branches (list with `git branch`, delete with `git branch -d <name>`)
+2. Remove any temporary branches (list with `git branch`, delete with `git branch -d <name>`).
-2. Review and update readme and API documentation as needed.
+3. Review and update readme and API documentation as needed.
-3. Update changelog and roadmap.
+4. Update changelog and roadmap.
-4. Integrate as described above.
+5. Integrate as described above.
-5. Run `./release [major | minor | patch]` to release.
+6. Run `./release [major | minor | patch]` to release.
 The release script releases to npm and github.
+7. Close issues tagged 'done' that were released.
-6. Publicize.
+8. Publicize.